apioo/fusio/doc/get_started.rst

 The POST method of the todo API is not public, because of this you need an access token in order to send a POST request.

-* **Create a scope**

-  At first we must create a scope for the ``/todo`` API endpoint.
-Therefor login to the backend an go to the scope panel.
-Click on the plus button and create a new scope ``todo`` which has the ``/todo`` route assigned.

 * **Assign the scope to your user**

+  By default all routes are assigned to the ``todo`` scope.
 In order to use a scope, the scope must be assigned to your user account.
 Therefor go to the user panel click on the edit button and assign the ``todo`` scope to your user.
+It is also possible to set the default scopes for new users under settings ``scopes_default``.

 * **Request a JWT**